BlockCarbon/market/whitepaper.md

 **Parallelism** -- The simultaneous execution of independent computations to improve efficiency.

+**Parametric insurance** -- Insurance paying out based on predefined triggers rather than proven losses.

+**Pegging** -- Fixing one currency's value to another's.

 **Permanent loss** -- The definitive loss of asset value, distinct from temporary impermanent loss in liquidity provision.

+**Pledging** -- Stake pool operators committing their own ada to their pools.

 **Plomin Hard Fork** is implementing liquid democracy by utilizing bootstrap on-chain governance mechanisms to vote, ratify and enact major changes to the Cardano blockchain.
 These as being described in the Voltaire era and CIP-1694 documentation.
 It was originally called Chang 2.

 **Plutus** -- Cardano's smart contract platform based on Haskell.

+**Plutus Core** -- The low-level programming language executing scripts on Cardano.

+**Polymorphism** -- The ability to present the same interface for different underlying forms or data types.

+**PostgreSQL** -- An open-source relational database system used in blockchain applications.

+**Price discovery** -- The process of determining asset value through market participant interaction.

+**Produced blocks** -- The number of blocks created by a stake pool in the current epoch.

+**Programmability** -- A system's capacity to accept new instructions altering its behavior.

 **Proof of stake** -- A consensus mechanism where block creation rights are proportional to cryptocurrency holdings.

 **Protocol** -- The set of rules governing how a blockchain network operates.

+**Proxy signature** -- A digital signature allowing one user to delegate signing authority to another.

+**Public-key cryptography** -- An encryption system using paired public and private keys.

 **Quantitative Finance** -- Mathematical modeling of financial markets and instruments.

 **REDD+** -- A UN framework for reducing emissions from deforestation and forest degradation in developing countries.

+**Redeemer** -- The argument provided to a validator script when spending a script output.

 **Registries** -- Organizations tracking carbon offset projects and issuing verified carbon credits.

+**Regression testing** -- Verifying that previously tested software still functions after changes.

 **Rewards wallet** -- A wallet capable of participating in stake delegation.